 - However, the cons are that those beds will get hotter in the middle of the summer, so if your climate is hot, your beds will dry out faster and require more watering.

-Growing Vertically:
+Growing Vertically

 You can grow vertically over the walkways between your raised beds to help extend your space.

-Container Gardening:
+Container Gardening

 Container gardening is a great option to provide extra garden space, especially because you can typically move the containers around as the weather changes to “chase the sun”.
-You can move it to a sunnier, warmer spot during the winter, and a shadier place in the summer.

 Direct Sowing Into the Ground

 Most large gardens will be directly sown into the ground.
-If you lack the space in your yard for a garden, you can actually turn your sod into a garden bed!
-In order to do this successfully, you'll want to know about the quality of your soil.
+If you lack the space in your yard for a garden, you can actually turn your lawn into a garden bed!
+In order to do this successfully, you’ll want to know about the quality of your soil.
 This leads to the next tip…

 Soil

 Soil is the most important part of any garden.
-Usually, if there are issues with plants it comes down to the quality of the soil.
+Usually, if there are issues with plants, it comes down to the quality of the soil.

 Get a Soil Test